Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland Remake NSFW Downloads.md

 ## 2 Scroll down to find Commonwealth Captives Outfit Injector, head to Global Settings, click Inject All Clothing and wait for a message box to pop-up telling you that the outfit injection is done.

 ## 3 Go to Liga and turn of the Scriped Hotkey, but keep the bottom one on H. The one on G must be turned off so the Item Wheel works on G instead.
+And then go to " more way of washing settings " mcm and setup a " Shower in the Rain Hotkey ".
+Dont use Modifiere Keys.

 ## 4 Go to Baka Wait Anywhere MCM and set the Hotkey to T.